ZawLin11234/Real-Estate-Java-App/README.md

 # Real-Estate-Java-App
-Real Estate Agent App which user can explore properties and sell their properties
+Real Estate Agent App where user can explore properties and sell their properties